galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 A summary of the 5 steps in this section:

-* 1. Map the HiC reads to the assembly: Map forward and reverse reads, merge the BAM file, convert to a BED file, sort the BED file.
+* Map the HiC reads to the assembly
-* 2. View a contact map of HiC reads: use this sorted BED file, generate a map of the reads against the assembly, convert to an image file.
+* View a contact map of HiC reads against the assembly, before scaffolding
-* 3. Scaffold the assembly with HiC reads: using the assembly file, and the mapped HiC reads (as a sorted BED file).
+* Scaffold the assembly with HiC reads: using the assembly file, and the mapped HiC reads
-* 4. Evaluate the scaffolding results: use Busco and Quast.
+* Evaluate the scaffolding results: use Busco and Quast
-* 5. View a contact map of the HiC reads after scaffolding: using the scaffolded assembly file, and the mapped HiC reads (as a sorted BED file).
+* View a contact map of the HiC reads after scaffolding

 Outputs from this section: